Culture of Giving

 A parent's Perspective

-Having been raised in Half Moon Bay, I feel fortunate that my child, Colton, is able to grow up in the same friendly coastal community.
+Having been raised in Half Moon Bay, I feel fortunate that my son is able to grow up in the same friendly coastal community.
 Although it has changed in many ways, it is still the HMB of my youth, where the beach is our outside playground and walking into any store pretty much guarantees that you will run into someone you know.
-One thing is remarkably different when you compare Colton’s experience to my own.
+One thing is remarkably different when you compare my child's experience to my own.
 Sea Crest.
-While I was schlepped 20 miles over the hill for every school day, every sporting game and every birthday party, Colton has the option of attending a small, independent school on the coast.
+While I was schlepped 20 miles over the hill for every school day, every sporting game and every birthday party, he has the option of attending a small, independent school on the coast.
 How lucky he is!

 As we head back into “normal” times, I look forward to meeting you all and connecting with our Sea Crest Community.
 It is just another added bonus of what makes Sea Crest great... all of you!